-- 1. Implement a Save the Rain Program in the Village of Lake George that mimics Onondaga County's Program and includes stormwater retrofits. - 2.
-Enhance stormwater swales adjacent to I87 that discharge to West Brook and East Brook.
+- 1. Implement a Save the Rain Program in the Village of Lake George that mimics Onondaga County's Program and includes stormwater retrofits. - Continue to enhance stormwater swales adjacent to I87 that discharge to West Brook and East Brook.
 Techniques include installation of infiltration systems and check dams and reduction in paved swales. - 3.
-Implement a systematic roadway stormwater pre-treatment and infiltration program in the Town and Village of Lake George. - 4.
+Implement a systematic roadway stormwater pre-treatment and infiltration program in the Town and Village of Lake George and Town of Bolton. - 4.
 Implement a systematic roadway stormwater pre-treatment and infiltration program in the Town of Bolton. - 5.
 Upgrade NYS Route 9, 9N, and 9L stormwater conveyance systems to incorporate stormwater capture and infiltration facilities. - 6.
-Implement stormwater reduction projects in Gull Bay. - 7.
-Implement stormwater runoff controls on Baldwin Road, Blackpoint Road, and the surrounding area.

-- 8. Install stormwater capture and infiltration systems at the Town and Village of Lake George Municipal Centers and access road. - 9.
+Continue to implementation of stormwater reduction projects in Gull Bay. - 7.
+Implement stormwater runoff controls on Baldwin Road, Blackpoint Road, and the surrounding area. - 8.
+Install stormwater capture and infiltration systems at the Town and Village of Lake George Municipal Centers and access road. - 9.
 Implement a stormwater reduction and infiltration program in Assembly Point. - 10.
 Install green infrastructure retrofits at Lake George Elementary and High Schools, including green roof, cisterns, rain gardens, and pervious pavement. - 11.
-Install stormwater infiltration systems at Rogers Park and the Dula Street public parking areas with porous asphalt. - 12.
-Install stormwater infiltration and retention facilities at Steamboat Landing.
+Install stormwater infiltration and retention facilities at Steamboat Landing. - 12.
+Evaluate tax incentive, income tax reduction program for Low Impact Development Certified Projects similar to NYS Real Property Tax Law Section 470 (Exemption for Green Buildings). - 13.
+Incentivize homeowners to make stormwater improvements on their properties above and beyond what is required under the LGPC new stormwater regulations and stream buffers.

-13.4 Additional Watershed Management Actions
+1.41 Additional Watershed Management Actions